Full Text: <94>

 TY - JOUR

-T1 - Insight into the correlations between travel experiences and post-covid outbound tourism intention: a case study from China
+T1 - Correlation between travel experiences and post-COVID outbound tourism intention: a case study from China

 A1 - Yilin SUN